 That didn’t work out, with United Airlines CEO Scott Kirby indicating that United pulling out of JFK was one of the carrier’s biggest mistakes.
 Clearly United just wasn’t capturing the New York market in the same way flying just out of EWR, and not out of JFK.

 As of now, United flies from New York (JFK) to Los Angeles (LAX) and San Francisco (SFO), but we haven’t seen any growth beyond that.
 JFK is one of the few slot restricted airports in the United States, meaning that airlines can’t just fly there without being granted slots.

-United’s return to JFK was well-timed, as some extra temporary slots were available at the airport around the start of the pandemic, given the sharp drop we saw in demand.
-With demand recovering, things aren’t look so good anymore…
+United’s return to JFK was well-timed, as some extra temporary slots were available at the airport around the start of the pandemic, given the sharp drop in demand that we saw.
+With demand recovering, United was facing a major issue…

-Why United is threatening to pull out of JFK
+United Airlines threatened to pull out of JFK

-This week United Airlines management sent a memo to employees, suggesting that the airline might pull out of JFK as of late October 2022.
-Here’s how the letter describes the problem:
+In early September, United Airlines management sent a memo to employees, suggesting that the airline might pull out of JFK as of late October 2022.
+Here’s how the letter described the problem:

 For more than a year, we’ve pursued additional slots through the FAA and the industry market at JFK (New York-Kennedy) so that we can grow to be more competitive.

 The reason is simple: without permanent slots, we can’t serve JFK effectively compared to the larger schedules and more attractive flight times flown by our competitors.
 For example, JetBlue currently flies to Los Angeles six times more often from JFK than United does and American flies there more than four times as frequently.

 If you recall, United had an opportunity during COVID to gain access to some temporary slot times at JFK held by other airlines.
 Now that customer demand has surged back, the operators of these slots are resuming their use at the start of the winer season and beyond.